isomerpages/govtech-stp/_work-pass-holder-lane/all-other-work-pass-holders-employed-by-companies-and-their-dependants/additional-responsibilities-for-party-submitting-entry-application.md

 ### Penalties for Non-compliance

-<p style="font-size:18px;">Companies and pass holders have a joint duty to comply with the entry approval requirements listed above.
+<p style="font-size:18px;">Companies and pass holders have a joint duty to fulfil the entry approval requirements listed above.
 Work pass holders are also responsible for ensuring their dependants comply with the entry approval requirements.</p>
 <p style="font-size:18px;">If any party is unable to fulfil the requirements, please <b>do not</b> bring the pass holders into Singapore.</p>
-<p style="font-size:18px;">Enforcement measures, including criminal proceedings, revocation of passes and suspension of work pass privileges, will be taken for non-compliance or false declarations.</p>
+<p style="font-size:18px;">Enforcement measures, including criminal proceedings, revocation of passes and suspension of work pass privileges, will be taken for non-compliance or false declaration.</p>